Causal Feedback Discovery using Convergence Cross Mapping on Sea Ice Data: Background and Related Work

 \subsection{Related Work}

 Convergent Cross Mapping is designed to identify and quantify causalities in systems whose variables are not separable.
-Clark et. al. proposed Multispatial CCM which combine the existing techniques of CCM and dewdrop regression to build a novel test of causal relations that leverages spatial replication to detect causal relationships between processes \cite{clark2015spatial}.
+Clark et al. proposed Multispatial CCM which combine the existing techniques of CCM and dewdrop regression to build a novel test of causal relations that leverages spatial replication to detect causal relationships between processes \cite{clark2015spatial}.
 While the ability of their proposed model was tested on simulated and real-world ecological data, their performance on real world spatiotemporal data is yet unexplored.
 Brouwer et al. \cite{de2020latent}, proposed Latent CCM which uses reconstruction between latent processes of dynamical systems to infer causality between short and sporadic time series.
 Although their proposed seemed to work well on neural activity data, its application to climate data has not yet been explored.
 Ye et. al. \cite{ye2015distinguishing}, demonstrate the ability of CCM to identify different time-delayed interactions, distinguish between synchrony induced by strong unidirectional-forcing and true bidirectional causality, and resolve transitive causal chains.
 Their application is limited to model simulations, a laboratory predator-prey experiment, temperature and greenhouse gas reconstructions from the Vostok ice core, and longterm ecological time series collected in the Southern California Bight with no known application to complex multidimensional atmospheric data.
 Wang et. al. applied CCM to explore the causality between soil moisture and precipitation over low- and mid- latitude regions \cite{wang2018detecting}.
+Similarly, recent Arctic-focused studies demonstrate CCM’s strength in resolving feedback loops between sea ice extent and atmospheric drivers such as humidity and radiation \cite{gao2023causal, ye2015distinguishing}.